Pantyhose – Yay? or Nay?

 Here’s a basic low down on hose and how to wear them…

-We read Kate favors the Wolford brand and Hallie likes the Donna Karan – those and other favorite sheer nude hose are linked below…just double click the photo.
+I read Kate favors the Wolford brand and I the Donna Karan – those and other favorite sheer nude hose are linked below…just double click the photo.

 Opaque tights are best when the thermometer dips below 40 degrees (Fahrenheit).
 The benefits are they keep you a bit warmer when it’s truly winter, and they totally hide any leg imperfections.
 The challenge is finding the right shoe or boot to work with them.
 Honestly, suede works best.
 The similar finish creates a visual legs for days effect.
 And, who doesn’t want that?
 Pro tip: stay away from leather and especially patent, it reads more Minnie Mouse when paired with tights.

-We think Hue makes a solid pair of tights at 1/2 the price of other brands.
-And we’ve collected some lovely looking suede pumps too… Again, just double click the photo for a direct link.
+Hue makes a solid pair of tights at 1/2 the price of other brands.
+And I’ve collected some lovely-looking suede pumps too… Again, just double-click the photo for a direct link.

 Sheer Black (classic or edgy)